andrewiankidd/pi-k3s-gitops/docs/src/content/docs/guides/Netboot/3-os-prep.md

 - **Image File**
     - The Raspios img file is a disk image of the Raspberry Pi OS, encapsulating the entire operating system, bootloader, and file system, ready to be written to an SD card for use with Raspberry Pi single-board computers.
 - **Bootloader Partition**
-    - The bootloader partition of the image file contains firmware and configuration information necessary for initializing the Raspberry Pi hardware during the boot process.
+    - The bootloader partition of the image file contains kernel, firmware and configuration information necessary for initializing the Raspberry Pi during the boot process.
     - The bootloader partition then tells the Pi where to find the OS partition
 - **OS Partition**
     - The OS partition of the image file contains the actual operating system files, including the Linux kernel, system libraries, and user-space applications, organized in a file system structure compatible with the Raspberry Pi hardware.